 Early recovery is a time of great confusion and uncertainty for everyone.
-While many won't admit their uneasiness with the idea of a new lifestyle, ongoing for forever, without the comfort and security of their most sought after companion-drugs and alcohol-it is certainly going to be an uneasy time.
+While many won't admit their uneasiness with the idea of a new lifestyle without the comfort of drugs and alcohol, it is certainly going to be a tough time.
 A great number will look around for substitute behaviors to cushion the discomfort.
 Not a big surprise, this is a group of people known to need something to take the edge off.
-Now that the most abused something is no longer an option, new (or perhaps well-familiar old) ideas will turn to possible alternatives.
+Now that the most abused something is no longer an option, new (or perhaps old) ideas will turn to possible alternatives.

 Finding a healthy outlet for newly felt emotional dis-regulation is a common issue in early recovery.
 Why?
 Life without drugs and alcohol is a new concept and certainly a new feeling for this group.
 Replacing the drinking and using behaviors is a tough job when those behaviors have become an entire lifestyle.

 Most will begin attending 12-step groups and meeting new sober friends.
 This is a common meeting ground for new romances.
 It's a classic; boy sees girl (or whatever mix works!) across a crowded meeting room, their eyes lock, their palms get sweaty, their breathing becomes labored, and butterflies invade their stomachs.
 They walk toward one another and one of them speaks; the rest is all a bad take-off from a well-worn romantic comedy.

 The problem begins for the recovering addict when they have pleasant sensations that strike and trigger a pleasure response in their brain, whether it be caused during a sexual encounter or in the first feeling of their heart going pitter-patter.
 They have activated the part of their brain that houses their addiction.
 And now they believe it is love, although chances are good that it isn't.